-The Arden quartet of Dennis Hauger, Patrik Pasma, Jack Doohan and Sebastian Priaulx started the weekend off by setting the 2nd, 3rd, 7th and 9th fastest times respectively in Qualifying.
+Oulton Park in Cheshire hosted Rounds 10-12 of the F4 British Championship.
+The Arden Motorsport quartet of Dennis Hauger, Patrik Pasma, Jack Doohan and Sebastian Priaulx started the weekend off by setting the 2nd, 3rd, 7th and 9th fastest times respectively in Timed Qualifying – setting their positions for the opening race of the weekend.

 The second race of the weekend saw Doohan start from 2nd on the grid and immediately challenge pole sitter Ayrton Simmons for the lead.
 The Red Bull Junior stuck to the gearbox of the leader, applying constant pressure for the victory.
 This became a three-way fight for the majority of the race, all in contention for victory.